hoguej/listing_ad_creator/README.md

 This is a chrome plugin that makes it easier to create a listing ad.

 # Installation
+Click the "Clone or Download" in the top right of the page.
+CLick download.
+Unzip the file.

-Please, see this page on how to install unpacked extensions. https://developer.chrome.com/extensions/getstarted#unpacked
+Then, see this page for instructions on how to install it in Chrome. https://developer.chrome.com/extensions/getstarted#unpacked

 # How to use
 This works on realtor.com and sites hosted by real geeks, but you'll need to customize to add your URL.
 This will create a "download images" button and a "create copy" button.
 The download images will download all the images, in order, to a folder with the address name.
 The create copy will create a sample ad for you.